Master of Science in Management Information Systems

-The UIC Business Liautaud Graduate School Master of Science in Management Information Systems Program teaches you how to use technology to improve business practices.
+The UIC Business Master of Science in Management Information Systems Program prepares you to use technology to improve business practices.

 In today’s economy, managing information is critical to the success of a business.
 Supply-chain management, mass customization, business intelligence and data mining are all key drivers of a successful business, and all require the effective management of large volumes of information using technology systems.
 Taught by research faculty, the program is designed to train project managers, technology leaders and future CIOs.

 With a degree in MIS, you’ll be able to direct companies on how to design, implement and manage systems in ways that have a direct impact on strategy and operational decisions.

 The UIC Business Liautaud Graduate School MS in MIS is an advanced degree in the application of information technology to solve business problems.
 Forbes ranks information systems as the 4th-best master’s degree for jobs with a mid-career median pay of $95,500 with projected employment increase for common jobs associated with this degree at 23.3 percent.
 In 2014, 100 percent of MIS graduates had found employment within six months of graduation.

 Fast-paced and flexible: The MS in MIS is a 32-credit hour degree program that can be completed in one year of full-time study, or more than one year of part-time study.